GHCF Benjamin Franklin Trust Fund Grant Guidelines

 - Retroactive projects

-The GHF Advisory Committee makes all grantmaking decision and consists of a dedicated group of individuals committed to the betterment of the GHF service region.
+The GHF Advisory Committee makes all grantmaking decisions and consists of a dedicated group of individuals committed to the betterment of the GHF service region.
 The Grant Review Committee may request additional information about the grant proposal prior to making an award or denial.

 SUBMITTING AN APPLICATION